heremaps/xyz-maps/README.md

 If you are using a [local XYZ Hub](https://github.com/heremaps/xyz-hub#getting-started) simply set `set-access-token` to an empty string.

-Running tests / playground and debug pages requires the XYZ token to be provided.
+Running integration tests / playground and debug pages requires the XYZ token to be provided.

 * Configure your XYZ token
     ```